JoshyB14/JoshyB14/README.md

 # 🚧 Projects
   😃 + 💻 + 🧠 = 🏆

+### Wall Street Bets (WSB) Reddit Post Analysis
+Used Jupyter to analyse WSB Reddit posts of the Gamestop Saga in early 2021.
+A work in progress: Natural Language Processing coming soon!
+[See here](https://github.com/JoshyB14/Wall-Street-Bets-Reddit)

 ### ANZ Virtual Data Internship
 Used Jupyter and Python to analyse and clean a transactional/ banking  dataset before using Seaborn and Plotly to produce visualisations and Sklearn to predict annual salary of account holders.
 [See here](https://github.com/JoshyB14/ANZ_Data_Virtual_Internship)